violet-lab/jdmarket/README.md

 # vue-jd

-> A Vue.js project for jd
+> A Vue.js project for jdmarket

 ## Build Setup